Madison Area Technical College

-Madison Area Technical College (Madison College) is a public technical and community college based in Madison, Wisconsin.
-It serves students in parts of 12 counties in south-central Wisconsin: Adams, Columbia, Dane, Dodge, Green, Iowa, Jefferson, Juneau, Marquette, Richland, Rock, and Sauk.

-Campus locations include several throughout the city of Madison and four regional sites in the cities of Reedsburg, Watertown, Fort Atkinson, and Portage.
+Madison Area Technical College, or simply Madison College or MATC, is a public technical college in Madison, Wisconsin, United States.
+It serves students in south-central Wisconsin and is part of the Wisconsin Technical College System.
+The college has three campuses in Madison and regional sites in Fort Atkinson, Portage, Reedsburg, and Watertown, Wisconsin.
+Madison College had a total enrollment of 13,281 as of fall 2023.

-It is among the largest of the 16 schools in the Wisconsin Technical College System.
-Madison College had a total enrollment of 30,065 in the 2019 - 2020 academic year.
-According to the 2019 Graduate Report, 92% of students found a job within six months of graduation.

 History

 The college was founded in 1912 as the Madison Continuation School, providing vocational education, citizenship, and homemaking classes.
 In 1921, it moved into a building next to the former Madison Central High School in downtown Madison and became known as Madison Vocational School.

 In response to the Great Depression, the Madison Vocational School created non-credit, continuing education courses in artisan crafts, such as millinery, woodworking, and chair-caning.
 During the 1942–43 academic year, courses met on the third shift to teach skills needed for wartime manufacturing jobs.
-In 1950 purchased a Baptist church building as an addition.
+In 1950 the school purchased a Baptist church building as an addition.

-Starting in 1966, the college offered college-transfer and credit-bearing courses.
+Starting in 1966, the college offered college transfer and credit-bearing courses.
 In 1987, the primary campus shifted to a larger, east-side facility, built near the Truax Field Dane County Regional Airport.

-In 2012, a state referendum funded physical updates at regional campuses and new construction at the Truax campus.

-Nickname change
+In 2004, the college opened a campus at Villager Mall on the south side of Madison.

-In 2010 the college began to refer to itself as "Madison College", in part to help end confusion with Milwaukee Area Technical College (also known as "MATC").
+In 2010, the college began to refer to itself as "Madison College", in part to help end confusion with Milwaukee Area Technical College, which also uses the acronym "MATC".
 The official name of the school remains Madison Area Technical College.

-Facilities upgrade

-On November 2, 2010, 60 percent of voters supported the Madison College Smart Community Plan, a $133,770,000 plan for new facilities, renovations, and upgrades to meet the increasing demand for education and job training.
-Projects included in the plan were a Health Education Building, including a public clinic, dental hygiene clinic, and massage therapy clinic; a Protective Service Center; an emergency vehicle operations course; the Truax gateway, which contains a library, student achievement center, and enrollment center; and new classrooms, labs, and learning centers at the regional campuses in Fort Atkinson, Reedsburg, Portage, and Watertown.
+A 2010 state referendum funded physical updates at regional campuses and new construction at the Truax campus.

-In response to the need for accessible, quality higher education facilities and community gathering spaces in Madison's most underserved part of the city, Madison College opened its new Goodman South Campus in Fall 2019.
-This $23 million, state-of-the-art facility was funded largely by private donations.
+In response to the need for accessible education facilities and community gathering spaces in Madison's most underserved part of the city, Madison College opened an expanded Goodman South Campus in fall 2019.
+At the same time, Madison College closed its downtown campus after 88 years.